-We're Tossing Our Jeans Aside For Leather Pants This Spring
+22 Pairs Of Leather Pants To Buy This Fall

-Denim, sweaters, even a wrap dress — just about anyone can pull them off.
+Anyone can pull off a good pair of denim.
+Same goes for sweaters, LBDs, and leather motorcycle jackets.
 You don’t have to be a styling whiz to know that a pair of jeans that fit just right and a black turtleneck are undeniably flattering and may never go out of style.
-On the flip side, some fashion pieces don’t come quite so easy.
+On the flip side, some fashion items don’t come quite so easily.
 Case in point, leather pants.
-While Angelina Jolie and the Spice Girls might’ve perfected the look in the '90s, leather pants definitely take some getting used to.
+Angelina Jolie and the Spice Girls may have perfected the slick look in the '90s, but leather pants definitely take some getting used to.

 That’s where we come in.
-With a trick here and a tweak there, you can confidently add a statement pair or two to your spring wardrobe ASAP.
+With a trick here and a tweak there, you can confidently add a statement pair or two to your fall wardrobe ASAP.
 It's all about figuring out what style works for you.
 Vegan or genuine?
 Designer or budget?
 Skinny or straight?
-After thoroughly examining all the leather pant colors, shapes and silhouettes on the market today, we're confident that there's a pair in the selection ahead that'll check all your boxes off.
+After thoroughly examining all the leather pant colors, shapes, and silhouettes on the market today, we're confident that there's a pair in the slideshow ahead that'll check all your boxes off.

-Give your spring wardrobe a Posh Spice-approved refresh with one of the 21 pairs of leather pants ahead.
+Give your fall wardrobe a Posh Spice-approved refresh with one of the 22 pairs of leather pants ahead.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.